-False alarms are costly, time consuming, and create a potential safety risk.
-This page will provide you with a brief overview of the Town’s bylaw, however if you would like more detail, please refer to document linked below.
+False alarms are costly, time-consuming, and create a potential safety risk.
+This page will provide you with a brief overview of the Town’s bylaw, however, if you would like more detail, please refer to the document linked below.

 What is the law?